Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   default:
     # If set to true, any newly made nation will have their spawn set to public.
     public: 'false'
+    # If set to true, any newly made nation will have open status and any town may join without an invite.
+    open: 'false'

   ############################################################